wizzpig/podcaster/README.md

-# podcaster
+# README #

-This is the repository for the Podcaster WordPress theme
+This is the respository for the Podcaster Theme.